dangarciacarrillo/i-d-eap-edhoc/draft-ingles-eap-edhoc.md

 # Introduction

 The Extensible Authentication Protocol (EAP), defined in {{RFC3748}}, provides a standard mechanism for support of multiple authentication methods.
-This document specifies the EAP authentication method EAP-EDHOC which uses COSE defined credential-based mutual authentication, utilising the EDHOC protocol cipher suite negotiation and establishment of shared secret keying material.
+This document specifies the EAP authentication method EAP-EDHOC which uses COSE defined credential-based mutual authentication, utilizing the EDHOC protocol cipher suite negotiation and establishment of shared secret keying material.
 Ephemeral Diffie-Hellman Over COSE (EDHOC, {{I-D.ietf-lake-edhoc}}) is a very compact and lightweight authenticated key exchange protocol designed for highly constrained settings.
 The main objective for EDHOC is to be a matching security handshake protocol to OSCORE {{RFC8613}}, i.e., to provide authentication and session key establishment for IoT use cases such as those built on CoAP {{RFC7252}} involving 'things' with embedded microcontrollers, sensors, and actuators.
  EDHOC reuses the same lightweight primitives as OSCORE, CBOR {{RFC8949}} and COSE {{RFC8152}}, and specifies the use of CoAP but is not bound to a particular transport.